Sneaker679/geodpy/README.md

 plot_velocity(title: str)
 save_velocity(file_name: str)

-set_patches(patches: list[matplotlib.patches]) # Add matplotlib patches to your graphs
 show() # Shows all plots created up to now
 ```
-If you get a `NotImplementedError`, it may be because your coordinate system is not yet implemented or is not supported.
-This is where your Coordinate class `to_cartesian` comes into play.
-You won't need to call it directly however.
-In your script, run:
+In case you are working in a coordinate system that is NOT spherical or cartesian, then it is unsupported by geodpy for plotting.
+However, if you have correctly defined your Coordinate class from earlier, you may be able to convert your final results to cartesian or spherical coordinates.
+To do this, simply run:
 ```
 cartesian_body = body.get_cartesian_body(**kwargs)
+spherical_body = body.get_spherical_body(**kwargs)
 ```
-which will create another body object with the correct position and velocity vectors in cartesian coordinates.
-The kwargs comes from your `get_cartesian` method, which may need additionnal parameters depending on your coordinate system.
-You can then use `cartesian_body` to plot your data with the `BodyPlotter` object.
+which will create another body object with the correct position and velocity vectors in cartesian or spherical coordinates.
+The kwargs are the arguments of the `get_cartesian` or `get_spherical` methods from the Coordinates object.
+Indeed, transformation into another coordinate system may require additionnal parameters.
+You can then use `cartesian_body` or `spherical_body` to plot your data with your plotter object.

+Depending on if you are using a 3D plotter or a 2D plotter, you have different methods available to add additionnal figures to the plot.
+For instance, you could add a black circle, representing a blackhole, if you wish.
+More info on these methods are provided in geodpy/README.md.

+## Interface
+If you wish to see a more detailed overview of all the classes and functions at your disposition, be sure to checkout the `README.md` located in the `geodpy` source code folder.